MdRuz-git/MdRuz_utilities/README.md

 # MdRuz_utilities
 Rimworld 1.6/1.5 mod
-TL;DR: automates some tasks, such as: medicine switching, drug policy, zone switching.
-Introduces 'Bill' persistence if building is rebuilt it will keep its bills intact.
-Revamps almost all psycasts, and more.
+TL;DR: automates some tasks, such as: medicine switching(on infection), auto zone switch (if danger on map), sets Nodrugs policy for colonists >18, and way more Introduces 'Bill' persistence if building is rebuilt it will keep its bills intact. apart from that, the full release version revamps almost all psycasts and has some tweaks.